 These organizations benefit from impact measurement in two ways:

 By reporting on their own impact, impact investors can continue contributing to organizations building a better tomorrow.
-Additionally, by understanding portfolio companies' and funds' impact, investors can provide effective strategic support, helping the organizations they support improve their operations and scale up.
+Additionally, by understanding the impact of portfolio companies and funds, investors can provide effective strategic support, helping the organizations they support improve their operations and scale up.

 Private foundations, public foundations, corporations, and government agencies may all provide grants to nonprofits.

-Similar to impact investors, these organizations engage in impact measurement and management themselves to stay accountable to boards, donors, and communities while also encouraging their grantees to demonstrate the impact they're generating using grant funds.
+Similar to impact investors, these organizations measure impact to stay accountable to boards, donors, and communities while also encouraging their grantees to demonstrate the impact they're generating using grant funds.

-The Ewing Marion Kauffman Foundation works in Kansas City and the surrounding area to help people achieve financial stability, upward mobility, and economic prosperity.
+The Ewing Marion Kauffman Foundation helps people in the Kansas City metropolitan area achieve financial stability, upward mobility, and economic prosperity.
 One way it does this is by providing grants to local organizations aligned with its mission.

 During the COVID-19 pandemic, the Kauffman Foundation saw a need to improve its data strategy.
 The organization began using UpMetrics' IMM platform to set grantees up with a way to define their own success metrics and monitor their impact.